gigerlin/easyRPC/README.md

 The server needs the modules 'express' and 'body-parser': `npm install express body-parser`

-The node client needs 'request' and 'EventSource' when it runs in Node: `npm install request EventSource`
+The node client needs 'request' and 'eventsource' when it runs in Node: `npm install request eventsource`

 ### Browser Side
 Remote objects are defined by their class name and the methods that need to be invoked.
 For example: